Get to know Heights co-founder Dan Murray-Serter

 I wanted to help other people on the same journey that I went through but without the struggles.
 To make it easy for them to take care of their brain and build a habit.
-It has been almost a year since we released the Smart Supplement and the reactions have fueled us each and every day to keep going.
+It has been almost a year since and the reactions have fueled us each and every day to keep going.

 Reaching your Heights

-We'd love you to join the tribe by putting your brain first with our Smart Supplement and together we can reach our Heights. 🚀
+We'd love you to join the tribe by putting your brain first and together we can reach our Heights. 🚀

 We have plenty of other free resources to help you: